Harsha0130/Guessing_ageNgender_Jinja/README.md

 A Flask web app that predicts age and gender based on a person's name using the Agify.io and Genderize.io APIs.
 The app displays the results using Jinja templating.

 Features:
-Enter a name to get predicted age and gender.
+Predicts age and gender by entering a name directly in the URL (/name).
 Uses Agify.io for age prediction and Genderize.io for gender prediction.
 Displays results dynamically with Jinja templates.